Homemade Oxtail Soup

 Originally published: September 2019.

-8 Comments on “Homemade Oxtail Soup”
+12 Comments on “Authentic Mexican Oxtail Soup”

 When I make beef or ox tail soup, after boiling meat for 21/2 or 3 hours I strain the soup to have clear stock then I add the veggies.also add yuca instead of potatoes and add canned baby corn.
-It’s the most nutritional soup on earth
+Itโs the most nutritional soup on earth

 Cut recipe in half,and buy your tails in the hood,or predominantly black neighborhoods,way cheaper